 Advocating for ASC Payments

 AGA, along with ASGE and ACG, supports stabilizing payment rates for ASCs by changing the inflationary adjustment for ASCs to a hospital market basket update instead of the current consumer price index-urban, which is not an accurate measurement of health -care costs.
 AGA supports H.R.
-2108, the Ambulatory Surgical Center Quality and Access Act of 2011, which would make this payment update change.
+2500/S. 1173, the Ambulatory Surgical Center Quality and Access Act, which would make this payment update change.

 Medical Liability Reform